nginxinc/nginx-wiki/source/modules/clojure.rst

 Clojure
 =======

-`nginx-clojure <http://nginx-clojure.github.io>`_ is a Nginx module for embedding Clojure or Java or Groovy programs, typically those Ring based handlers.
+`Nginx-Clojure <http://nginx-clojure.github.io>`_ is a Nginx module for embedding Clojure or Java or Groovy programs, typically those Ring based handlers.

 There are some core features: